Web Security

 Identification and proactive remediation of vulnerabilities

-Our Web Security service identifies any weaknesses and vulnerabilities resulting from insecure coding.
-By choosing it, you will obtain an in-depth and exhaustive report on the threats to which your applications, portals and web services are exposed, along with a comprehensive remediation plan.
+Our Web Security service uncovers any weaknesses and vulnerabilities resulting from insecure coding.
+By choosing it, you will get a comprehensive and in-depth report of critical issues facing applications, portals, or web services, along with a comprehensive resolution plan.

 We follow the main industry standards